 Types of Organizational Structure

 Every school of thought has its different classifications, like a business model may have only four types of structures; others may have 6.
 But as we will follow PMBOK.
-It defines 10-ten kinds of structures as in below infographic.
+It defines 10-ten kinds of structures as in the below infographic.

 Functional Organization, Projectized Organization, and Matrix Organization are the most prominent Organizational Structure System.

 What Is a Functional Organizational Structure?

-Functional Organization Structure is a hierarchical organizational structure in which people are grouped by areas of their specialization.
+Functional Organization Structure is a hierarchical organizational structure in which areas of their specialization group people.

 For example, a hierarchical structure is created based on ranking, a group of specialization must have the same set of skills, and they are reported to one single manager.

 In a Functional organization, members are organized by function, their ability, relevant expertise for a direct single manager.

 In the below infographic, a functional organizational structure is explained.
 You can see Four different departments staff is being controlled by only one respective head called the functional manager, and then these managers are reported to the Executive.

 Each functional manager is exclusively dealing with his own product or service within the organization like in below:

 These are also called silos structures, as every department works independently.
 Each employee is working exclusively for his/her functional manager.

-This “exclusive or Silos” is not the case when we go for matrix organization, matrix organizational structure or any covered in PMI’s PMBOK.
+This “exclusive or Silos” is not the case when we go for a matrix organization, matrix organizational structure, or any covered in PMI’s PMBOK.